fedorenko22116/debian_bridge/README.md

 ## Example

-Tested on Solus 3 OS (Budgie WM) with rocketchat_2.15.3.deb
+Tested on Solus 3 OS (Budgie with X11 WM) with rocketchat_2.15.3.deb

 ### Check if your system has a support of features